Overview

 Mission

 The Master of Arts in International Administration program (MAIA) seeks to prepare students for careers in the administration of public and private organizations.
 Students are introduced to academic traditions of scholarship and the insights of professional practice in the identification, analysis and management of the complex problems that confront modern institutions.
-They engage considerations of politics and culture as well as those of business, finance and management in order to develop the skills necessary to work with people in multiple contexts and environments.
+They engage considerations of politics and culture as well as those of intelligence, economics, and management in order to develop the skills necessary to work with people in multiple contexts and environments.
 These include:

 • Local, state and federal governmental agencies